KemiAhmed/Stroke-Predictor/README.md

 - **ROSE** and **OVUN.SAMPLE** for class imbalance handling techniques.
 - The authors of **SHAP** for providing a powerful tool for model explainability.
 - **R Shiny** for building the interactive Stroke Prediction Dashboard.

----

-This updated README now reflects the additional use of **SHAP for both global and local explanations** and the inclusion of a **Shiny App Dashboard** for interactive stroke prediction.
-Let me know if you'd like any further modifications!